-Debt Management Malaysia: Best Way To Control Your Debt
+Best Ways To Stay In Control Of Your Debt

 Being in debt is not necessarily a bad thing.
 In fact, if you borrow cautiously, it can actually help you increase your financial wealth.
 That said, poor debt management could land you in financial hardship.

-Here are some tips that the iMoney Research Team has put together to help you stay in control:
+Here are some evergreen tips to help you stay in control:

 Borrow based on what you can afford